20. What's Wrong with NLP?

 • The "school of physiology and behaviour" - the Klingon school, of which John Grinder is a leading exponent, puts emphasis on the value of physiological/behavioural modification as the key to changing everything else.
 In Turtles All the Way Down, for example, Grinder and DeLozier talk about have a group dancing session at the end of each day in order to help to integrate that day's learning.

-• The "school of the internal state" - the "hearts and flowers" or Doctor McCoy school, of which Woodsmall nominates Leslie Lebeau (was Leslie Cameron-Bandler) and Michael Hall as being leading exponents.
-In this case the emphasis is on changing one's emotional state as the "prime mover", so to speak.
+• The "school of the internal state" - the "hearts and flowers" or Doctor McCoy school, of which Woodsmall nominates Leslie Lebeau (Leslie Cameron-Bandler, as was) as being a leading exponent.
+In this case the emphasis is on changing one's emotional state as the "fulcrum" for leveraging change.

 • And thirdly we have the "school of internal processes" - the Mr. Spock school, favoured by Richard Bandler and Robert Dilts.
 Adherents of this school tend to emphasize techniques, such the use of sub modalities.

-Please note, the point Woodsmall is making is that, as a general rule, all of these approaches should be accorded equal value - though each situation may favour the use of one approach over the other two.
+Please note, the point Woodsmall is making is that, as a general rule, all of these approaches should be accorded equal value - though each situation may favour placing more emphasis on one approach asd compared to the other two.
 The decision as to which approach is most suitable in a given situation should be based on an assessment of the situation - not on the basis of an assumption that one approach is inherently "better" than the other two.

 The NLP techniques aren't as simple as is often claimed